-Cheyenne Mountain Zoo's 10-year-old Msitu (muh - SEE’ - too), welcomed a calf to the herd Saturday, July 6, 2019.
+Meet Cheyenne Mountain Zoo's newest little lady, Viv!
+Her name means "life" or "lively" as she has been a firecracker from the very start.
+Mom, 10-year-old Msitu (muh - SEE’ - too), welcomed her third calf to the herd Saturday, July 6, 2019.
 Msitu and the baby are doing well.
-The female calf is estimated to stand at approximately six-feet tall.
-Following Cheyenne Mountain Zoo tradition, the calf will be named after she is 30 days old.
+At birth, Viv was estimated to stand at approximately six-feet tall.
+Following Cheyenne Mountain Zoo tradition, the calf was named after she turned 30 days old so that her moniker could perfectly match her personality.

 When they’re born, giraffe calves are typically five to six feet tall and 150 to 200 pounds.
 This calf appears to be within those healthy parameters.
 The gestation time for a giraffe is a long 14 to 15 months.